 Castro and Donovan

 CIA plotting did not end with the cancellation of Phase II.
 In 1963, additional schemes for the elimination of Castro were discussed within the agency.
 One suggestion that was part of this "Phase III" involved presenting Castro with a skindiving suit lined with a fungal powder that would produce the disease eumycetoma (commonly known as "Madura foot").
 Castro was known to be an avid skindiver.
-The suit would be delivered to Castro by James B. Donovan, who was negotiating for the release of Bay of Pigs prisoners.
-It was also suggested that Castro be given an underwater breathing apparatus contaminated with tuberculosis.
-These ideas were discarded when Donovan, who apparently knew nothing of them, decided independently to give Castro a skindiving suit as a gesture of friendship.
+It was suggested that the suit would be delivered to Castro by James B. Donovan, who was negotiating for the release of Bay of Pigs prisoners.
+It was further suggested that Castro be given an underwater breathing apparatus contaminated with tuberculosis.
+These ideas were discarded after Donovan, who apparently knew nothing of them, decided independently to give Castro a skindiving suit as a gesture of friendship.